 Whilst celebrating and reinterpreting the rich traditions of the chandelier, Swarovski Crystal Palace has broken barriers, played with the rules and opened a new chapter in the history of lighting, art, and design.
 Swarovski Crystal Palace has worked with some of the world’s foremost and collectible designers.
 Center continues to exhibit unique works of modern and contemporary art and offers a diverse program of lectures, films, concerts, and numerous educational initiatives for adults and children.
 Over one million people have visited the Center annually since its opening.

 The National Gallery of Armenia was founded in 1921 and represents the artistic section of the State Museum.
 Upon its establishment, the NGA's art section encountered difficulties, as Yerevan lacked state-owned and private art collections to form the core of the collection.

-The first works to enter the collection were the dozens of works purchased from an Armenian painters' exhibition in August 1921.
-The picture gallery's large collection of works are on display thanks to the efforts of many dedicated compatriots and friendly donations from foreign associates.
+The first works to enter the collection were the dozens of works purchased from the Armenian painters' exhibition in August 1921.
+The picture gallery's large collection of works is on display thanks to the efforts of many dedicated compatriots and friendly donations from foreign associates.
 The NGA currently has around 26,000 works of art, many of which are permanently displayed in the museum's 56 galleries and halls.